 B.F.
 Westcott drew attention on 7 Nov.
 1872 to a draft for an act of Parliament from the Elizabethan era providing a “remarkable detail in the history of the English Bible, which seems to call for further investigation” (x, n.1).
 Sadly, little “further investigation” commenced, and to this day the bill remains largely unstudied.
-In fact, two copies remain of the parliamentary bill titled An Act for Reducing of Diversities of Bibles….
+In fact, none of the past studies have discovered that actually two copies remain of the parliamentary bill titled An Act for Reducing of Diversities of Bibles….
 One is in the parliamentary archives of the House of Lords (HL/PO/JO/10/1/1, here or here), clearly Westcott’s.
 Another is in the British Library (BL Add MS 34729), first examined and endorsed by John Strype (1643-1737) and later transcribed by A.W.
 Pollard here.

 The bill raises alarm about “the multiplicity of errors” brought about by “the variety of the translations of Bibles” warning that papistry and atheism might by this variety win out (a common pair of boogymen in the age).
 It claims that “many from the high to the low of all sort have been desirous greatly and a long time” for a translation from the original languages in such a way that readers “should in no place be snared.”
 Arguing that the main reason (“chiefest obstacle”) this has not yet been done is the lack of legal compulsion of scholars and funds for them, it repetitiously compels six or more students of both universities to assist the archbishop in crafting a new translation “which will tend to her Majesty’s immortal fame.”
 In 1541 Thomas Cranmer’s urging of a new translation by “the learned of both universities” (Strype, 136-137) received pushback.
 The procedure partially materialized in the 1568 Bishops’ Bible.
 This bill seems to echo some of his original plan.

 The text from HL/PO/JO/10/1/1 follows.
 I modernize spelling, some punctuation, and silently expand contractions.
 I also occasionally note features in brackets not normally transcribed, to give a sense of the material makeup.
-Variants marked BL in brackets are from Add MS 34729 as transcribed by Pollard.
-I have not examined the BL manuscript myself yet due to delays in manuscript images for the holidays.
-Once I do, I will edit this post to reflect any needed corrections.
+Variants marked BL in brackets are from Add MS 34729.
+Variants marked P in brackets are unique to Pollard’s transcription.
+Variants marked HL are unique to HL/PO/JO/10/1/1.

 An act for [BL – add “the”] reducing of diversities of Bibles now extant in the English tongue to one settled vulgar translated from the original.

-For avoiding of the multiplicity of errors that are rashly conceived by the inferior and vulgar sort by the variety of the translations of Bibles [BL – “Bible”] to the most dangerous increase of papistry and atheism.
-And whereas many from the high to the low of all sort [BL – “sorts”] have been desirous greatly and a long time to have the holy book of God, which for the Old Testament is in Hebrew and for the New all originally in Greek, to be translated in such sort that such as study it should in no place be snared; which work no doubt the Lords Spiritual of this Parliament, with the painful travails of such of both universities as they shall or may call [a second “call” crossed out] unto them, may with the grace of almighty God perfect, which will tend to her Majesty’s immortal fame, being amongst the Christian princes universally known to be not inferior to any in the furthering and defending of the faith [BL – Pollard adds in brackets “Christ, and whereas”].
-And the chiefest obstacle to the building of this godly work heretofore hath been discerned to be for that no compulsory means hath been had nor made whereby the students of both universities may be compelled to assist the said Lords Spiritual in the painful examination and execution of the said work, nor how the charges of such students and laborers in the same vineyard may from time to time be competently defrayed.
+For avoiding of the multiplicity of errors that are rashly conceived by the inferior and vulgar sort by the variety of the translations of Bibles [P – “Bible”] to the most dangerous increase of papistry and atheism.
+And whereas many from the high to the low of all sort [BL – “sorts”] have been desirous greatly and a long time to have the holy book of God, which for the Old Testament is in Hebrew and [BL – omit “and,” which is added above the line with a marker in HL] for the New all originally in Greek, to be translated in such sort that such as study it should in no [HL – “wise” struck out] place be snared; which work no doubt the Lords Spiritual of this Parliament, with the painful travails of such of both universities as they shall or may call [HL – a second “call” crossed out at start of new line] unto them, may with the grace of almighty God perfect, which will tend to her Majesty’s immortal fame, being amongst the Christian princes universally known to be not inferior to any in the furthering and defending of the faith of [P – adds in brackets “Christ, and whereas”].
+And [BL – omit “and”] the chiefest obstacle to the building of this godly work heretofore hath been discerned to be for that no compulsory means hath been had nor made whereby the students of both universities may be compelled to assist the said Lords Spiritual in [BL – repeats “in” at start of line] the painful examination and execution of the said work, nor how the charges of such students and laborers in the same vineyard may from time to time be competently defrayed.

-Be it therefore enacted, by the Queen’s most excellent Majesty, by the assent of the Lords Spiritual and temporal and the Commons in this parliament assembled, and by authority of the same, that the Lords Spiritual of this [“are” crossed out] Realm that now are, and in succession hereafter shall be, or any six or more of them (whereof the Lord [“Achb.” contraction crossed out] Archbishop of Canterbury for the time being to be one), may at their pleasure from time to time assemble, treat, and deal touching the accomplishment of the said work; and may by their letters call and appoint such students of both universities to assist them in the same from time to time as by them shall be thought requisite; and to allow such sums of money towards the charges and pains of such students that shall be employed in or about such work, to be levied by censure ecclesiastical as to the said Lords spiritual or any six or more of them (whereof the Archbishop of Canterbury [BL – adds “for the time being”] to be one) shall be thought meet, the said charges of such students and workers to be assessed, levied, and gathered of the Cathedral churches and colleges and the revenues thereof, as by the said Lords Spiritual or any six or more of them (whereof the said Archbishop of Canterbury to be one) shall be thought requisite, and under their hands and seals ordained and appointed.
+Be it therefore enacted, by the Queen’s most excellent Majesty, by the assent of the Lords Spiritual and temporal and the Commons in this parliament assembled, and by authority of the same, that the Lords Spiritual of this [HL – “are” crossed out] Realm that now are, and in succession hereafter shall be, or any six or more of them (whereof the Lord [HL – “Achb.” contraction crossed out] Archbishop of Canterbury for the time being to be one [BL – omit “for the time being,” “to be one” struck out, “to be one for the time being” added]), may at their pleasure from time to time assemble, treat, and deal touching the accomplishment of the said work; and may by their letters call and appoint such students of both universities to assist them in the same from time to time as by them shall be thought requisite; and to allow such sums of money towards the charges and pains of such students that shall be employed in or about such work, to be levied by censure ecclesiastical as to the said Lords spiritual or any six or more of them (whereof the Archbishop of Canterbury for the time being to be one) shall be thought meet, the said charges of such students and workers to be assessed, levied, and gathered of such Cathedral churches and colleges and the revenues thereof, as by the said Lords Spiritual, or any six or more of them (whereof the said Archbishop of Canterbury to be one) shall be thought requisite.
+And under their hands and seals ordained and [HL – “and” repeated; BL – “and” struck out, and “or” written with marker above the line] appointed.

 The Date of the Bill

 Does the document predict the 1568 Bishops’ Bible or the 1611 KJB?
 It is clearly from Elizabeth’s reign (1558-1603).
-John Strype dated the BL copy to John Whitgift’s primacy (1583-1603) in an endorsement below it which has been followed by many, transcribed by Pollard: “The form of an Act Concerning translation of the Holy Bible from the original Hebrew and Greek.
+John Strype dated the BL copy to John Whitgift’s primacy (1583-1603) in an endorsement on folio 77r which has been followed by many: “The form of an Act Concerning translation of the Holy Bible From the original Hebrew and Greek.
 To compel any of either University to come and assist in translating.
 Archbishop Whitgift.
-In the time of the reign of Elizabeth” (pg.
+During the reign of Elizabeth. xxi.” (pg.
 331).
-Could Strype have erred?
+The bold lettering represents an earlier endorsement in a darker ink, above and below which Strype has written his expansions.
+Could he have erred in his date?
 Pollard seemed slightly less certain, dropping a “probably” over Strype’s dating (pg.
 329, n.1).
 Westcott dated the parliamentary copy “certainly” after 1560 (x, n.1), seeing clear reaction to the Geneva Bible but no reason to narrow further.
 He would not have known the BL copy endorsed by Strype.
 The parliamentary copy lurks in the archives between items dated 1514 and 1566, the official calendar (pg.
 4 here) placing it between entries for 1548 and 1562-63 and dating it “1558 or after” (following Strype), the same information in the online archive communicated by a date in brackets.
 However, entries are often not chronological.